 This alternative formats can be made by the student or a recognised student helper.
-It is also possible to request copies from the Learning Services team.
+It is also possible to request copies from the Library and Learning Services team.
 These may also be requested as part of the reasonable adjustment processes worked through with our Student Services Colleagues.
 Further information on requesting accessible copies can be found in our guide on Specialist Study Support.

 Exams and coursework

 The law allows you to make copies of work to include in your assessments and exams.
 You must always ensure that you include appropriate acknowledgement, which will also ensure you avoid any potential risk of plagiarism.

 This exception, however, does not permit you to make your work available online or in print.
 To do this, you must seek permission from the rights holder to reproduce their work in your publication.

 Yes you can, as long as the copies are made for non-commercial purposes or private research.
 However, you can not then share those images with another person.